 These factors include our biological makeup, along with our life experiences.

 They have a combined impact on the neuron pathways in our brains.

 How Passive Aggressive Habits Develop

-If, as children, we are supported and encouraged to state our wants and needs, we learn to feel safe when doing so.
-By contrast, if we are shamed or belittled on such occasions, we learn that being assertive is NOT acceptable.
+When we are supported and encouraged to state our wants and needs as children, we learn to feel safe when doing so.

 Specific Forms of Passive Aggression